fvideen-com/phx_scaffold_bulma_tailwind/README.md

-# Elixir Phoenix 1.6 - Scaffold to Bulma and Tailwind css libraries
+# Elixir Phoenix LiveView 1.6 with Bulma and Tailwind CSS

 To start your Phoenix server: